 Girls in STEM

 Before age 12, both girls and boys show an equal interest in STEM topics.
 In elementary school, 66% of girls and 68% percent of boys report liking science.
 In middle school, however, girls’ confidence and interest in STEM plummets- despite demonstrating abilities equal to their male counterparts.
 In fact, high school girls’ GPAs aggregated across science and math are on average higher than high school boys.

-This discrepancy is due to outdated stereotypes, unconscious bias, cultural and media portrayals, and the subsequent misguided perceptions young women internalize about themselves.
+This discrepancy is due to outdated stereotypes, unconscious bias, and the subsequent misguided perceptions young women internalize about themselves.
 By eighth grade, girls are only half as interested in STEM as male students.

 Full STEAM Ahead

 Full STEAM Ahead is an exciting part of Code VA’s initiative to integrate Computer Science in Virginian classrooms.
 Our mission is to empower and enrich young women in their pursuit of STEAM.
 Our program complements CodeVA’s emphasis on integrating CS with the arts to increase participation by broadening access.
 We envision a world where girls have the confidence, resources, and support they need to blast Full STEAM Ahead!

 Research suggests that in addition to support from parents and teachers, the best way to keep girls involved in STEM is to encourage and expose them to activities and role models from the industries.
 We expand participatory pathways for middle school girls by offering choices of hands on workshops led by diverse women working in the fields.
 During workshops, our role models synthesize disciplines and creativity through STEAM: Science, Technology, Engineering, the Arts, and Mathematics.